idvorkin/idvorkin.github.io/about.md

 ### Why is there such an odd ensemble of tech here?

 As well as collecting my thoughts, this site is also a pet project to try out random web tech.
+There's probably much more tech then you can imagine.
+[Check it out](https://github.com/idvorkin/idvorkin.github.io).

 ### Can I copy this stuff?